typhon-project/typhon-evolution/README.md

 ]
 ```

 •	**Migrate entity**: migrate an entity from one database to another.
-Hypothesis: the incoming relations (relations pointing to the migrated entity) will be lost.
+Precondition: there cannot be incoming relations to the migrated entity (relations referencing the migrated entity).
 ```
 changeOperators [
 	migrate Test to DocumentDatabase